-As a lactation counselor in Westchester, NY, I work with women and their new babies during the first weeks and months of the baby’s life.
-Breastfeeding is natural, but does not always come easy to every new mom and baby duo.
+As a lactation counselor in Westchester, NY, Putnam, NY, and Dutchess, NY, I work with women and their new babies during the first weeks and months of the baby’s life.
+Breastfeeding is natural, but does not always come easy to every new mom and baby.
 Support is crucial in the early days of breastfeeding to ensure a successful start to the nursing relationship.
 The sooner you reach out for help with a breastfeeding concern, the sooner you will be more comfortable, less stressed, and more confident in your body’s ability to provide for your baby.

 Many of my clients receive “tips” from well-meaning friends, family members, and even strangers.
-Some of these tips are accurate while others may be lacking; but a new mom doesn’t always know how to distinguish fact from fiction.
-It is not uncommon for a new mom to try to incorporate the advice she has received from everyone.
-This usually ends with a very overwhelmed new mother.
+Some of these tips are accurate while others may be lacking.
+It can be difficult to distinguish fact from fiction.
+Many new moms to try to incorporate the advice received from everyone, usually resulting in a feeling of being overwhelmed.

 Let’s sort out fact from fiction by addressing several of the most common breastfeeding myths.

 In the first few days, your body doesn’t produce enough milk for your baby, so you need to “top him off” after each feeding with formula.

 No!
 Your body begins producing colostrum (nutrient-rich “early milk”) between 16 and 22 weeks of pregnancy.
 In the first 24 hours of your baby’s life, his stomach is the size of a cherry (about 2-1omL capacity).
 As long as you are putting your baby the breast when he shows signs of hunger (rooting, light fussing, etc) your body likely has produced enough colostrum to meet his needs.